These are the top five best Gaming Cpus on the market, chosen from Dozens of models.

 #1 – Intel Core I7-4790

 - Compatible with Z87 and Z97 motherboards.
 Z87 motherboard users may need to apply a BIOS update for compatibility.
+Not compatible with Intel Motherboards.

 - LGA 1150